G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 </alert-element>

 7\.
 Specify a username you use to log in to the storage.
-If you use <a href="https://gcore.com/storage" target="_blank">Gcore SFTP storage</a>, you can find the username in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank">Details of your storage</a> in the <a href="https://gcore.com/docs/storage/create-an-s3-or-sftp-storage#sftp" target="_blank">Storage/User name</a> field.
+If you use Gcore SFTP storage, you can find the username in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank">Details of your storage</a> in the <a href="https://gcore.com/docs/storage/create-an-s3-or-sftp-storage#sftp" target="_blank">Storage/User name</a> field.

 8\.
 Enter the password you use to authenticate to the storage.

 9\.
 Specify a folder for export.
-If you use <a href="https://gcore.com/storage" target="_blank">Gcore SFTP storage</a>, specify the root (home) folder where other folders originate from.
+If you use Gcore SFTP storage, specify the root (home) folder where other folders originate from.
 You can find its name in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank">Details of your storage</a> at the end of the **Upload path** field.

 If you use an SFTP storage from another provider, clarify whether a root folder that includes other folders is created by default.
 If not, leave the field empty.
 If yes, specify a folder name.